-Having some QR Codes to scan from your mobile and or web app is getting common nowadays.
-You can read to add a new contact to your phone, distribute it or even validate a financial transaction.
+Having some QR Codes to scan from your mobile and or web app is becoming common nowadays.
+You can read to add a new contact to your phone, distribute it, or even validate a financial transaction.

 An approach to get the QR Code image is necessary to guarantee end-to-end (e2e) testing through an application where you need to read it.